 While I have to take a break from running for a while due to an injury I’ll need surgery for, when I was training for a half marathon, this blank training schedule was one of my favorite ways to track my running mileage.
 It’s a quick at-a-glance way to see where you are in your training!

 Because I loved to do so many things (weight lifting, rock climbing, hiking, cycling, etc.), it was hard for me to find a running plan that fit my needs.
 So I created a blank race training schedule that I could customize and make my own!

 This blank race schedule is basic and meant to be an at-a-glance tracker for mileage.
 It’s isn’t meant to have places for a lot of detail, which is why you’d want a bigger running journal or notebook to track your training details (like fuel choices, how you were feeling during your workout, etc.).

 Looking for a workout plan?
-Check out our free 1 week at-home workout ebook
+Check out our 4-week Love Your Body workout program!

 Our schedule is perfect for hanging on your fridge since it’s compact and you can see everything at once, which I love!
 I love details, but I also love to see the big picture, and monthly calendars are invaluable to me for that reason.
 When I was training for races, I’d hang this schedule on the fridge and fill out my miles each day and week.